Upload new images. The image library for this site will open in a new window.

 Current Syllabus: Math113 Syllabus

 Required Math Placement Test Level: Students can enroll in this math course with any math placement level.
+For more information regarding math placement please see the Math Placement Exam webpage.

 Additional Prerequisite Discussion: In order to succeed in this course, students must have some basic arithmetic skills.
 For instance, students should know how to work with fractions and percents.